Suzano massacre: Judicial power

 Dias Toffoli, President of the Supreme Federal Court, read a note during an ordinary plenary section on March 13 in which he expressed his solidarity towards the families and friends of the victims and to society as a whole, which "is also a victim of that kind of tragedy".
 He also stated: "we can't let hatred enter our society".

 Press

 The tragedy was followed by Brazilian media and attracted attention of international media including BBC News, Le Figaro, Focus, El País and The Guardian.
 Part of the press reflected on the fact that President Bolsonaro did not publicly talk about the tragedy as soon as it was confirmed.
 The post on his social media came after state ministers and the vice-president Hamilton Mourão addressed it.

 Tribute

 The lunch lady Silmara Silva de Moraes, that helped hide the students during the attack, received honors from the governor João Dória in 2020.
 In April 2021, she was the first education professional to be vaccinated against COVID-19.

-Copycat killings
+Copycat crimes

-The Suzano massacre would go on to inspire multiple copycats, with Henrique and Taucci being mentioned as an influence for men responsible for or suspected in other mass killings.
-Which include: